Nurse - Registered

 A community health nurse works in the wider community, providing nursing care, health counselling, health forums and group programmes to individuals, families and groups.
 They may develop and facilitate community development programmes with a health promotion focus.

 Mental Health Nurse

 A mental health nurse provides nursing care to patients with psychological and emotional problems who are undergoing treatment and support in hospitals, clinics, community settings or private homes.

-A nurse educator assists with the design, implementation and assessment of education programmes; delivery of education and staff development programmes; the management of educational resources.
+A nurse educator assists with the design, implementation and assessment of education programmes; delivery of education and staff development programmes; and the management of educational resources.

 A nurse practitioner has highly developed skills and knowledge in a specialty field (wound care, sexual health or aged care, for example).
 They work independently in their area of specialty and can prescribe medications and tests.

 A nurse researcher conducts research into nursing and health issues.